Why Do I Feel Like A Burden?

 Guilt is often associated with negative emotions such as shame, anger, fear, sadness, and self-blame.
 In some cases, guilt can even cause depression.

 People who experience guilt tend to be perfectionists, anxious, and insecure.
 They also tend to have low self-esteem.
 You don’t have to suffer from guilt forever.
-There are ways to overcome it.
+There are ways to overcome it and keep in mind, your existence is not bothering anyone or taxing anyone.
+Most of it is in your head.
+Take sometime to do inner work.

 Try not to compare yourself to others.
 Try to remember that everyone has different priorities in life.
 Some people have more free time than you do; others have more money than you do.